org-cloudbees-dragan/traditional-ha/README.md

   docker-compose restart ha-client-controller-1
   docker-compose restart ha-client-controller-2
   ```
-* Controller 2 will begin starting when controller 1 is ready
+* Controller 2 will begin starting when Controller 1 is ready
 * It takes some minutes now, you can see the HA status in the controllers` Manage Jenkins section

 ![Screenshot20240919at084705.png](docs/image1.png)

-## On the controller: Create a jenkins ssh credential
+## On the controller: Create a Jenkins SSH credential

 Note: Not required when using CasC